krakend/playground-community/README.md

 ```

 ## Play!
-Fire up your browser, curl, postman, httpie, or anything else you like to interact with any of the published services.
+Fire up your browser, curl, postman, httpie, or anything else you like to interact with any published services.

 - Fake API: [http://localhost:8000](http://localhost:8000)
 - KrakenD API Gateway: [http://localhost:8080](http://localhost:8080)